filidorwiese/stellar-wallet/README.md

 - Generating a new wallet (works offline)
 - Checking the balance of an existing wallet
 - Making a payment from your existing wallet to another
-- Setting the inflation pool for you wallet
+- Setting the inflation pool for your wallet

 ### Installation
 1. Make sure you have the current [Node LTS](https://nodejs.org/en/) release (or higher) installed on your system